denise-cbrr/citibike-ml/README.md

 ```

 ## Additional Installations
 If running in Visual Studio Code (as we did), you should verify that you have the extension Google Colab VS Code Extension.
-If not, install it and go to this repo after cloning it and you can follow the directions under Quick Start from the link from above (attached to Google Colab).
+If not, install it and go to this (https://marketplace.visualstudio.com/items?itemName=Google.colab) after cloning it and you can follow the directions under Quick Start from the link from above (attached to Google Colab).

 ## Data
 The cleaned dataset `citibike_data.csv` is loaded directly from GitHub inside the notebook: